jashapiro/jashapiro.github.io/courses/biolB215f14/dataframes.markdown

 ##  Max.   :47.6   Max.   :54.6   Max.   :21.6
 {% endhighlight %}

 All that is nice, but it doesn't really tell us too much, since what we really might want to know about this data is how the different kinds of crabs compare to each other.
 We have males and females, blue and orange crabs, so we should see if we can look at just one kind at a time.
 Lets look at the blue females first; we can select rows from the data frame by testing which rows have `sp == "B"` and `sex == "F"`.
 Notice the double equals sign.
 This is the test for equality, as distinct from the single equal sign that you can use for assigning a value to a variable or function argument.
 We will also use the ampersand, `&`, to combine the two tests.
 Make sure you include the comma at the end; that indicates we are selecting the data by row.
-Then we will calculate the mean and standard deviation of frontal lobe size (`FL`) for the female, blue crabs.
+Then we will calculate the mean and standard deviation of frontal lobe size (`FL`) for the female blue crabs.

 {% highlight r %}